 Last Updated on

-Is your website mobile friendly?
+Have you implemented a mobile SEO strategy to make your website mobile friendly?
 Should you care?
 Do kids like candy?

 Common sense not concrete enough for you?
 How about the following list of numbers-don’t-lie stats about mobile phone usage as it relates to your business: